vozhyk-/emacs/README.md

 ## TODO

+Higher:
 - face of mode-line doesn't change.
+- C-x 5 0 doesn't work.
 - no scrollbar.
+- no audible bell.
+- no mouse events.
+- clipboard not supported.
+- sometimes segmentation fault.
+- initial font.
+- initial size.

+Lower:
 - no toolbar.
 - no menubar.
 - no visual-bell.
-- no visible-bell.
-- no mouse events.
-- sometimes cursor are left at the end of a line.
+- sometimes cursor are left at the end of line.
 - fullscreen not supported.
-- clipboard not supported.
-- C-x 5 0 doesn't work.
-- sometimes segmentation fault.
 - maybe doesn't work on pure gtk+-3 with X11.
 - so many features not supported.